isaacmuxic/matchering_ui/README.md

 A Flutter front-end webApp demo for using my matchering API

+Replace the "url" field in assets/config.json with your actual hosting of the matchering back-end main-app.py in my fork "https://github.com/isaacmuxic/matchering"

 ## Getting Started

 This project is a starting point for a Flutter application.